LDAR-Sim/LDAR_Sim/README.md

 #### Step 3: Get Weather and Facility Data

 The application requires both facility and weather data to run.
 We have included sample facilities and weather data for Alberta as an example.
-Checkout the [user manual](USER_MANUAL.md) for more information on formatting of facility data.
-Weather data can either be downloaded directly.
-ERA5 data can be downloaded directly from Copernicus using the /module_code/weather/ERA5_downloader.py module (see file for instructions).
+Check out the [user manual](USER_MANUAL.md) for more information on formatting of facility data.
+Weather data can either be downloaded manually, or ERA5 data can be downloaded directly from Copernicus using the /module_code/weather/ERA5_downloader.py module (see file for instructions).
 Note the output data is in hourly format, therefore the flag weather_is_hourly should be set to True.
 Multiple ERA nc files can be concatenated with ERA5_concat.py.

 #### Step 4: Populate the simulation folder with Programs and associated methods